MySQL

 lookup.cache.max-rows

-The maximum number of rows to store in the cache.
+The maximum number of cached rows.

 No